scottbreenmsft/scripts/Intune/macOS/Software Updates/README.md

 The custom XML file can then be uploaded to Intune for deployment using a [macOS Custom profile](https://docs.microsoft.com/en-us/mem/intune/configuration/custom-settings-macos).

 ### Configure Deferral
-You can control how many days after release a software updates is made available to users or installs automatically using [macOS - Device Restrictions](https://docs.microsoft.com/en-us/mem/intune/configuration/device-restrictions-macos#settings-apply-to-user-approved-device-enrollment-automated-device-enrollment-supervised).
+You can control how many days after release a software updates is made available to users or installs automatically using the **Defer software updates** setting in a [macOS - Device Restrictions profile](https://docs.microsoft.com/en-us/mem/intune/configuration/device-restrictions-macos#settings-apply-to-user-approved-device-enrollment-automated-device-enrollment-supervised).